 - 2023: Franz Welser-Möst (also his third time)

-The concert typically includes polkas, waltzes, and similar from the Strauss family and their contemporaries.
-A traditional encore is The Blue Danube waltz from Joseph Strauss II and the Radetzky March from Joseph Strauss I.
+The concert typically features polkas, waltzes, marches and similar from the Strauss family and their contemporaries.
+Traditional encores are The Blue Danube waltz from Johann Strauss II and the Radetzky March from Johann Strauss I.

 Vienna has a tradition of egalitarian access to culture.
 So, for example, you can see opera at the State Opera House for as little as the price of a cup of coffee.